zzzprojects/docs/entityframework.net/pages/saving-data/preserve-insert-order.md

 ---
 PermaID: 1000052
-Name: Preserve Insert Order
+Title: Entity Framework Preserve Insert Order - Learn How it Works
+MetaDescription: Unlock the power of Entity Framework by understanding how the insert order works.
+Learn how the saving order works and why this issue will never be solved.
+LastMod: 2023-02-28
 Tags: saving
 ---

-# Preserve Insert Order
+# Entity Framework Preserve Insert Order: Discover How it Works

 ## How to Preserve Insert Order?